yujunz/gitlab.com-runbooks/troubleshooting/runners_cache_is_down.md

 ## Background

+There are several services required to operate the runners cache.

+The blackbox prober instances look like this:
+* Docker registry: `runners-cache-X.gitlab.com:5000/v2`
+* Minio object storage: `runners-cache-X.gitlab.com:9000/minio/login`

 Nginx acts as a proxy for the registry, which is backed by minio.

 Both registry and minio run as containers: run `sudo docker ps -a` to check out their status.